-For the jacket, I swear by Berghaus (this and following links are for Amazon).
-They’re at the premium end of consumer walking jackets but the quality is excellent and they’re superb at keeping you dry when it starts raining – which it will at some point.
+For the jacket, I swear by Berghaus (this and the following links are for Amazon).
+They’re at the premium end of consumer-level walking jackets but the quality is excellent and they’re superb at keeping you dry when it starts raining – which it will at some point.

 For boots, again I can only recommend what I’ve used myself and I now only wear Berghaus.